 According to NeighborhoodScout's exclusive analysis, Durbin Crossing South is among the best neighborhoods for families in Florida.
 In fact, this neighborhood is more family-friendly than 99.4% of neighborhoods in the entire state of Florida.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the Durbin Crossing South neighborhood.
 In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives.

-If you like the look and ambience of new homes and newly built neighborhoods, you will love the Durbin Crossing South neighborhood.
-A whopping 86.0% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 98.3% of the neighborhoods in the U.S. Everything here just feels new.
+Homes built from 2000 through today make up a higher proportion of the Durbin Crossing South neighborhood's real estate landscape than 98.3% of the neighborhoods in America.
+When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
+In fact, 86.0% of the residential real estate here is classified as newer.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 In addition, one way that the Durbin Crossing South neighborhood really stands out, is that it has more large 4, 5, or additional bedroom homes and real estate than 97.1% of the neighborhoods in America.
 When you walk or drive around this neighborhood, you'll instantly notice the size of the homes here which definitely makes a strong visual statement.